3 Methods for Stained Hardwood Floor Gouge Repair and it's Costing

 Stained hardwood floors need proper maintenance to look beautiful.
 However, even with proper maintenance, accidents happen.

 This article will explore the various types and severity of damage your hardwood floor can sustain.
-We’ll discuss repair methods, wood floor repair cost, cost to have wood floors refinished and how much to resurface hardwood floors.
+We’ll discuss repair methods, hardwood floor gouge repair cost, cost to have wood floors refinished and how much to resurface hardwood floors.
 Depending on the type of hardwood and the extent of the damage, there are types of repairs you can make yourself.
 We’ll look at DIY flooring on a budget and wood floor gouge repair.

 Let's begin by going over some of the most common mishaps that can damage your floor and how to repair them.